ColaCheng/table_check_hw/docs/solution.md

 - Metrics dashboard to monitor service
   - For example: Use Grafana/Datadog to make a dashboard and set up alerts if something goes wrong
 - Code review process
+- Simplify infrastructure provisioning
+  - For example: Terraform, Ansible, Argo, and so on that depending on the infrastructure.